pnoen/SCD2_2022/major_project/README.md

 Running the application with no arguments or arguments other than `online` or `offline` will not work.

+To use the `online` engines, it requires the environment variables to be set.
+The `offline` engines can be used without the variables being set.

 # Quirks
 - To search a synonym or antonym, you need to double-click on the number of synonym or antonym.
 Not the id or text as that will not search the word.